Market intelligence for international student recruitment from ICEF

 More hesitancy in the marketplace

 This year has been a challenging one for many prospective international students and their parents – in India and elsewhere.
 The stricter regulatory environments in Australia, Canada, the UK, and US (aka the Big Four) have introduced uncertainty into the marketplace.
-Policies affecting international prospects and current students alike are proposed and/or announced frequently, but not predictably.
+Policies affecting both prospects and current students are proposed and/or announced frequently – but not predictably.

-As a result, destinations other than the Big Four are now much more likely than in past years to be seriously considered for degree programmes.
+As a result, destinations other than the Big Four are now much more likely than in the past to be seriously considered for degree programmes.
 This trend has been intensified by (1) a growing number of highly ranked universities across Europe and Asia, and (2) the expansion of English-taught programmes in those universities and regions.
-Germany, New Zealand, France, and Ireland are all seeing more growth from the Indian market as demand for Big Four countries weakens.
+Germany, New Zealand, France, and Ireland are all seeing more growth from the Indian market at the same time as demand for Big Four countries weakens.

 Trends in the Big Four

 Canada remains the top preference for Indians according to the MEA data, followed by the US, UK, and Australia.
-But recent trends show the UK gaining on the rest of the Big Four in terms of share of Indian demand.
+But recent trends show the UK gaining on the rest of the Big Four.

 Canada: The number of Indian study permit holders fell from 533,305 in 2023 to 510,235 in 2024 according to IRCC data.
 When full-year data for 2025 is released, there will be a much more significant drop given that: